YhoungBrown/AuthSdk/README.md

 ## ❤️ Contributing

-Pull requests are welcome — especially improvements to documentation & reliability.
+Pull requests are welcome — especially improvements to documentation, security, and reliability.

+---

+## Support

+For issues, feature requests, or questions, please open an issue on the repository.